Blood Money (2012 film): Plot

-The story is about Kunal Kadam, who believes he can do anything by trying his hardest.
-He receives a job offer through his best friend Sean Mathews and his wife Nandini in Cape Town and moves there with his wife Aarzoo Kadam.
-They live a happy life together until Kunal becomes extremely workaholic.
-Kunal's nature irritates Aarzoo, which leads to frequent outbursts and quarrels.
-Kunal becomes the most trusted employee of his boss Dharmesh Zaveri (actually Rajan Zakaria).
-This thing angers Dinesh Zaveri, Dharmesh's younger brother.
+Kunal Kadam is a man who believes he can do anything if he tries his hardest.
+He receives a job offer through his best friend, Sean Mathews, and his wife Nandini in Cape Town and moves there with his wife Aarzoo Kadam.
+They live a happy life together until Kunal becomes an extreme workaholic.
+Kunal's nature irritates Aarzoo, which leads to frequent fights.
+Kunal becomes the most trusted employee of his boss, Dharmesh Zaveri (Rajan Zakaria).
+This angers Dinesh Zaveri, Dharmesh's younger brother.
 Kunal advances in his job.
 Soon Dharmesh is revealed to be an underworld gangster.
-The company Kunal works in deals with exporting diamonds; Kunal has no idea that it happens illegally.
+The company Kunal works for deals with exporting diamonds; Kunal has no idea that it happens illegally.
 Dharmesh sends his hot colleague Rosa to charm Kunal and takes him away from his wife.
-Following the day when Kunal gets drunk at a party, Rosa takes advantage and manages to make love with him.
-Kunal reaches his house and finds Aarzoo sleeping and accidentally wakes her up, after which they both pick up a quarrel.
-Soon enough, Kunal realizes the crime he is a part of and decides to leave Cape Town.
+Following the day when Kunal gets drunk at a party, Rosa takes advantage and manages to have sex with him.
+Kunal reaches his house and finds Aarzoo sleeping and accidentally wakes her up, after which they both have a fight.
+Soon enough, Kunal realizes the crime he is part of and decides to leave Cape Town.
 However, Dharmesh knows that Kunal is aware of the illegal business, and the only way to keep him silent is to kill him.

-Kunal one day tells Aarzoo that Rosa took advantage of him when he was drunk, which leaves Aarzoo shattered, and she returns him the diamond pendant given to her by him, writing that she can't live with him anymore and has gone to stay at Sean's house.
+Kunal one day tells Aarzoo that Rosa took advantage of him when he was drunk.
+This leaves Aarzoo shattered, and she returns the diamond pendant given to her by him, writing that she can't live with him anymore and has gone to stay at Sean's house.
 Sean tries to console Kunal, and in the process, it's revealed that even Sean knows about Dharmesh's evil plans but can't do anything in front of him.
 He advises Kunal not to oppose him; otherwise, he might end up losing his life.
-Kunal then gets a call from his boss, who sends him to a place where he unknowingly gives a gun and other weapons in exchange for the diamonds, to a terrorist who kills an innocent man in front of him.
+Kunal then gets a call from his boss, who sends him to a place where he unknowingly gives a gun and other weapons in exchange for the diamonds to a terrorist who kills an innocent man in front of him.
 Kunal feels bad and returns to find that Sean has been killed.